NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 example of comparing different ground constraints them is given in :numref:`jitter_pleiades`.

+.. _jitter_tri_constraint:

 Intrinsic constraint
 ^^^^^^^^^^^^^^^^^^^^

 Triangulated ground points obtained from interest point matches are kept, during optimization, close to their initial values.
 This works well when the images have very good overlap.

-To use it, set a positive value to ``--tri-weight``.
+This is controlled by the option ``--tri-weight`` whose default value is 0.1.
+This is normalized by the image GSD.

+A report file having the change in triangulated points is written to disk (:numref:`jitter_tri_offsets`).
+It can help evaluate the effect of this constraint.

+Triangulated points that are constrained via a DEM (option ``--heights-from-dem``, :numref:`jitter_dem_constraint`), that is, those that project vertically onto a valid portion of this DEM, are not affected by the triangulation constraint.

+The implementation is just as for bundle adjustment (:numref:`ba_ground_constraints`).

 An example is given in :numref:`jitter_dg`.
-See :numref:`jitter_options` for reference documentation.
+See :numref:`jitter_options` for the full description of this option.

+.. _jitter_dem_constraint:

 Extrinsic constraint
 ^^^^^^^^^^^^^^^^^^^^